Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Quantization of the electromagnetic field: photons

 \chapter{Quantization of the electromagnetic field: photons}

-This final chapter introduces a semirelativistic approach to the quantization of the electromagnetic field.
-Here, we begin to quantize the electromagnetic field itself, while still treating the charged particles in a nonrelativistic framework.
-The goal is to develop a consistent theory of interaction between quantized matter and quantized radiation, suitable for physical situations in which photon dynamics plays a central role, but relativistic effects on the particles can still be neglected.
-We begin with the classical formulation of the electromagnetic field in terms of the scalar and vector potentials, which naturally accommodates gauge invariance.
-A key step is the decomposition of these potentials into longitudinal and transverse components, allowing one to isolate the physical degrees of freedom from those associated with gauge redundancy.
-In particular, the longitudinal part of the vector potential can be eliminated by an appropriate choice of gauge, typically the Coulomb gauge, while the transverse component contains the propagating modes, which are ultimately associated with physical photons.
-Building on this structure, we examine the Lagrangian for a system of charged particles interacting with an external electromagnetic field, and derive the corresponding Hamiltonian, which includes the light-matter interaction term, as well as the kinetic energy of the particles and the energy of the field.
-The Hamiltonian analysis requires careful treatment of the constraints (both primary and secondary) and naturally leads to a gauge choice, again, often the Coulomb gauge.
+This final chapter presents a semirelativistic framework for the quantization of the electromagnetic field, in which the field is treated quantum mechanically while the charged particles are described within a nonrelativistic approximation.
+This approach provides a consistent theoretical setting for the study of systems where the dynamics of photons is essential, yet relativistic effects on matter can be safely neglected.
+The resulting formulation is therefore well suited to a wide range of physical situations of interest in atomic, molecular, and condensed-matter physics, where light–matter interactions play a fundamental role.
+We begin by revisiting the classical description of the electromagnetic field in terms of scalar and textbftor potentials, a formulation that naturally incorporates gauge invariance.
+A central step in the construction is the decomposition of these potentials into longitudinal and transverse components, which allows one to clearly distinguish between unphysical gauge-dependent degrees of freedom and the physically relevant ones.
+In particular, the longitudinal component of the textbftor potential does not correspond to independent dynamical degrees of freedom and can be eliminated by an appropriate choice of gauge, most commonly the Coulomb gauge.
+The transverse component, on the other hand, describes propagating modes of the electromagnetic field and is directly associated with physical radiation.
+On this basis, we analyze the Lagrangian describing a system of charged particles interacting with the electromagnetic field and derive the corresponding Hamiltonian formulation.
+The resulting Hamiltonian contains the kinetic energy of the particles, the energy stored in the electromagnetic field, and the interaction terms that couple the particle currents to the field.
+The derivation requires a careful treatment of the constraints arising from gauge invariance, including both primary and secondary constraints, which naturally guide the selection of a consistent gauge and ensure a well-defined Hamiltonian dynamics.
 The final part of the chapter is devoted to the quantization of the electromagnetic field.
-Since only the transverse part of the vector potential represents physical degrees of freedom, it is promoted to a quantum operator and expanded in terms of normal modes.
-Each transverse mode is associated with creation and annihilation operators for photons with well-defined momentum, leading to a quantum description in terms of photon number states.
-This formalism enables the treatment of light-matter interactions in both perturbative and non-perturbative regimes, and forms the foundation for understanding phenomena such as absorption, stimulated emission, and various collective effects in quantum many-body systems.
+Since only the transverse component of the textbftor potential represents true physical degrees of freedom, it is promoted to a quantum operator and expanded in terms of its normal modes.
+Each transverse mode is associated with bosonic creation and annihilation operators, corresponding to photons with well-defined momentum and polarization.
+This leads to a photon-based description of the electromagnetic field, which provides the foundation for the quantum theory of light–matter interactions.
+Within this formalism, one can describe fundamental processes such as absorption and emission of radiation, as well as more complex collective phenomena in interacting many-body quantum systems.